knpuniversity/symfony/knpu/first-page.md

 But hold on.
 Let's just all remember what our *only* job is as web developers: to understand the incoming request and send back a response, whether that's an HTML response, a JSON response of a PDF file.
+Symfony is modeled around this idea.

 Keep things simple: `return new Response`.
 The `Response` class is the one from the `HttpFoundation` component.
 Hit tab to auto-complete it.
 This adds the `use`